-Rosh Pinah Primary School is committed to protecting the privacy and security of personal information.
-This privacy notice describes how we collect and use personal information about pupils, in accordance with the General Data Protection Regulation (GDPR), section 537A of the Education Act 1996 and section 83 of the Children Act 1989.
+Rosh Pinah Primary School is committed to protecting the privacy and security of your personal information.
+This privacy notice describes how we collect and use personal information about you during and after your work relationship with us, in accordance with the UK General Data Protection Regulation (UKGDPR).

 Who Collects This Information

 Rosh Pinah Primary School is a “data controller.”
-This means that we are responsible for deciding how we hold and use personal information about pupils and parents.
+This means that we are responsible for deciding how we hold and use personal information about you.

-The Categories Of Pupil Information That We Collect, Process, Hold And Share
+The Categories of Information That We Collect, Process, Hold and Share

 We may collect, store and use the following categories of personal information about you: –